duck123acb/japan-tsunami/README.md

 # japan-tsunami

-These are website files for (link here)
+These are website files for https://tsunami-of-2011.netlify.app/